Rivière-Rouge: Economy

+Activities such as fishing and the outdoors are popular in Rivière-Rouge[3].
+The environment of Rivière-Rouge has several attractions that allow tourists and vacationers to practice activities; there are many lakes, a beach in the Sainte-Véronique sector, the Red River, campgrounds, outfitters, the Club de plein air les 6 cantons, the Kiamika Reservoir Regional Park, the P'tit train du Nord linear park, etc.

+Infrastructure

 Transportation

 The provincial government has over the years looked into creating a bypass of the Trans-Canada Highway Route 117 that runs through the L'Annonciation sector, in order to alleviate traffic problems caused by a combination of heavy truck traffic, heavy weekend tourist traffic and a main street that was not built for the amount of traffic.
 The currently planned new route would cut traffic in the downtown L'Annonciation area by an estimated 75%.
 The road would split off the current highway south of the village and pass the village to the west, and rejoin the main road just to the north near highway 321.
-There would also be one additional exchange built off the new highway, about half way that would join up to Montée Marois, a street in the center of the village where the only traffic light is.
+There would also be one additional exchange built off the new highway, about halfway, that would join up to Montée Marois, a street in the center of the village where the only traffic light is.
 Much of the land acquisition surveying, and clearing has been undertaken over the past two years.
-It was expected to be completed by the end of 2009, as of 2011 is still under construction.
+It was expected to be completed by the end of 2009; as of 2011 is still under construction.

-Services

 Hospitals

 The city also is home to the regional hospital, Le Centre Hospitalier Des Laurentides (CHDL), which is located in the L'Annonciation sector along the Trans-Canada highway.
-The hospital is in theory a full service hospital, but each year the provincial health care budget changes considerably and cuts or expansions in services occur.
+The hospital is in theory a full-service hospital, but each year the provincial health care budget changes considerably and cuts or expansions in services occur.
 A large portion of the hospital is allocated to the mental ward and to the care of psychiatric patients.